You are not currently viewing the most recent Kidscreen Summit. Go to Kidscreen Summit 2023.

-Cheryl Gotthelf is an accomplished educational content developer and brand builder for children’s media and consumer products that are entertaining, educational, and relevant to children’s lives.
-Her practice sits squarely in the space where entertainment, education, and play intersect.
-She is devoted to the creation of the highest quality media experiences for children and families across all platforms and for a global audiences.
+Well-known and respected throughout the education, research, and entertainment communities, Cheryl Gotthelf is an accomplished curriculum and content developer, brand builder, qualitative researcher, and marketer of children’s media products that are entertaining, educational, and relevant to children’s lives.
+Her practice sits squarely in the space where entertainment, education, and play intersect and she is devoted to the creation of the highest quality media experiences for children and families across all platforms and for global audiences.

-She has served as Principal Investigator on several informal math, science, literacy and multi-cultural initiatives funded by the National Science Foundation, The Carnegie Corporation, The Department of Education/Ready to Learn, The Corporation for Public Broadcasting, and PBS.
-With a Master’s Degree in Child Development and Education from Columbia University, Teachers College, she has studied with some of the world’s most prominent scholars including Dr. Herbert Ginsberg and Dr. Dorothy Strickland.
+Cheryl has held senior level executive positions at ABC Television, Sesame Workshop, Scholastic Media, Nickelodeon’s Noggin, and Chorion (now Silvergate owned by Sony).
+In addition to her commercial work, she has served as Principal Investigator on several informal math, science, literacy and multi-cultural initiatives funded by the National Science Foundation, The Carnegie Corporation, The Department of Education/Ready to Learn, The Corporation for Public Broadcasting, and PBS.
+With a Master’s Degree in Developmental Psychology and Education from Columbia University, Teachers College, she has studied with some of the world’s most prominent scholars including Dr. Herbert Ginsberg and Dr. Dorothy Strickland.